swissbusybee/lost_pets/README.md

 | PATCH     | update            | update(attributes)  |
 | DELETE    | destroy           | destroy             |

+## Statement / Goal

+Let’s create a Rails app to report pets you found on the street!

+## User Stories

+- [ ] As a user I can see all found pets
+- [ ] As a user I can see details about one found pet (when and where it was found)
+- [ ] As a user I can add a pet I found
+- [ ] As a user I can update a pet
+- [ ] As a user I can delete a pet

 ## Pseudo-code

 - Create Model
 - Create routes
 - Create Controller
-- Crate View
+- Create View

 ## Model Pet.rb

-- a name
+- name
-- the address it was found at
+- address it was found at
-- a species (string)
+- species (string)
-- the date it was found on
+- date it was found on

 ## Validations